USC Releases Admission Statistics for Fall 2014

 USC Admission by the Numbers

-The admitted pool of 9,304 was selected from a highly competitive and diverse group of 47,279 applicants with broad geographic, ethnic and socioeconomic representation.
-This year's admission rate, 19.7 percent, is slightly lower than last year's final admission rate and is the lowest in USC's history.
+The admitted pool of 9,225 students was selected from a highly competitive and diverse group of 51,800 applicants with broad geographic, ethnic and socioeconomic representation.
+This year’s admission rate, 17.8 percent, is the lowest in USC’s history.

 • The vast majority of admitted freshmen rank in the top 10 percent of their high school’s graduating class, 75 percent have standardized test scores at or above the 95th percentile, and their average un-weighted high school GPA is 3.82 (on a 4-point scale)

-• The average admitted freshman completed six to eight AP or IB courses in high school
+• Nearly half of admitted freshmen enrolled in eight or more AP courses in high school

-• Outside California, the leading U.S. metropolitan areas for students admitted to USC are, in order: New York City, Chicago, Seattle, Dallas, Boston, and Washington, D.C..
-The most-represented foreign countries are China, South Korea, India, Canada and Singapore.
+• Outside California, the leading U.S. states for students admitted to USC are, in order: Texas, New York, Illinois, Washington, Florida and New Jersey.
+The most-represented foreign countries are China, South Korea, India, Canada and Taiwan.